ccao-data/data-architecture/dbt/models/shared_columns.md

 {% docs shared_column_is_flip %}
 Analyst determination of whether or not the sale was a "flip".
 {% enddocs %}

+## is_outlier

+{% docs shared_column_is_outlier %}
+Whether this sale is an outlier, based on the combined information from our sales validation algorithm and human reviewers.

+This column will default to `FALSE` if the sale has not been reviewed by our sales validation algorithm or any human reviewers.
+{% enddocs %}

+## outlier_reason

+{% docs shared_column_outlier_reason %}
+Human-readable description of the reason behind this sale's outlier status.

+This column will be null if the sale has not been evaluated for outlier status by our sales validation algorithm or our analyst review process.

+Possible values for this variable are:

+- `Review: Major Characteristic Change`: Outlier due to analyst reviewer finding a major characteristic problem
+- `Review: Non-Arms-Length`: Outlier due to analyst reviewer finding the transaction was not arm's-length, and the algorithm finding the sale price to be unusual
+- `Review: Flip`: Outlier due to analyst reviewer finding the sale to be a flip, and the algorithm finding the sale price to be unusual
+- `Review: Valid Sale`: Non-outlier due to analyst reviewer finding the sale to be arm's-length and open market with correct characteristics
+- `Algorithm: Outlier Sale`: Outlier due to our sales validation algorithm finding one or more issues with the sale.
+The exact reasons for the algorithm's decision will be appended to the end of this value as a comma-separated string, like
+  `Algorithm: Outlier Sale, High Price, Statistical Anomaly`
+- `Algorithm: Valid Sale`: Non-outlier due to our sales validation algorithm finding no problems with the sale
+- Null: The sale has not been evaluated by our sales validation algorithm or by an analyst reviewer
+{% enddocs %}

 ## requires_field_check